Dick Biondi: 1960s–1970s

-In 1964–65, between KRLA stints, he hosted a nationally syndicated show, Dick Biondi's Young America, carried by 125 stations on the Mutual Broadcasting System.
+From 1964 to 1965, between KRLA stints, he hosted a nationally syndicated show, Dick Biondi's Young America, carried by 125 stations on the Mutual Broadcasting System.
 Through this program, Dick was heard on WCFL 3 years prior to his signing with the station.
 During his time with the Mutual show, Biondi obtained exclusivity rights for records for all of his subscriber stations; this was a big boost to their ability to be competitive in smaller radio markets.
 He returned to KRLA in early 1965, soon after the Mutual show was cancelled.

 Biondi returned to Chicago on WCFL (1000 AM) in 1967.
-In addition to his regular airshift, Dick also did many specialty shows for WCFL: Pop Goes the Music and In the Beginning were looks back at early Rock and Roll; This Is Elvis explored the life of Elvis Presley, while Dick Biondi Labels the Blues delved into that aspect of music and the influence it had on Rock and Roll.
-Dick Biondi and Friend was an interview program featuring then current popular music stars.
+In addition to his regular airshift, Dick did many specialty shows for WCFL: Pop Goes the Music and In the Beginning looked back at early Rock and Roll; This Is Elvis explored Elvis's life, and Dick Biondi Labels the Blues delved into that genre and its influence on Rock and Roll.
+Dick Biondi and Friend was an interview program featuring then-current popular music stars.
 There was also the weekly "Vietnam Show" that allowed listeners to send greetings to family and friends serving overseas; copies went to Armed Forces Radio Network.

 In 1972, after a short time at WMAQ (AM), he left Chicago once again, working at WBZ Boston, WSAI Cincinnati, and a decade-long stint on WNMB in North Myrtle Beach, South Carolina.
 Beginning in 1976, during his time at WNMB, Dick produced a syndicated program called Dick Biondi's Super Gold Rock and Roll which was syndicated to about 60 radio stations.
 WNMB began rebroadcasting the shows on February 3, 2010.